naragurgel/workout_prescription/README.md

 9. To get files to your local environment, you need to clone it: click the code button
 10. Copy the url as needed (here's gitHub instructions)[https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository}

-## Development Deployment
-🚨**Required**

-This section should describe the process someone would have to go through to get the local working in GitPod, or your preferred IDE.
-Start from installing the chrome extension then clicking the green gitpod button in THEIR FORKED repository, the enumerate the steps to walk them through the process as if they were brand new to this proccess. **Include screenshots** where applicable.

-**Key points to cover**
-- Install required python packages: `pip3 install -r requirements.txt`
-- Create env.py
-- What to put in the env.py, don’t disclose real values
->  - EMAIL_HOST_PASSWORD=<YOUR_VALUE>
->  - DEFAULT_FROM_EMAIL=<YOUR_VALUE>
->  - EMAIL_USERNAME=<YOUR_VALUE>
->  - SECRET_KEY=<YOUR_VALUE>
->  - CLOUDINARY_URL=<YOUR_VALUE>
->  - DEV=True
-- Apply Database Migrations so the database starts up `python3 manage.py migrate`
-- Create a super user so you can add and inspect things via django admin  `python3 manage.py createsuperuser`
-- Preload data: Sometimes you might want to include steps to create data in the admin or preload a data dump [coderwall blog](https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata) has examples on how to dump data and load it which saves a bunch of time when deploying the application from a local database to a hosted database but you don’t  have to do this step
-- Start the server `python3 manage.py runserver`

-## Production Deployment
-🚨**Required**

-This section should describe the process you went through to deploy the project to a server where anyone can access the url without your machine running.
-This is typically Heroku. **Include screenshots** if you think they would make the process easier.
-Start with getting an heroku account and then setting up databases and other packages.

-If you have project settings required for Heroku, provide a table of the keys and values.
-Do not share your personal keys but either cut them out of the screenshot or say <YOUR_VALUE> and include links on how the user would obtain such values.

-**Key points to cover**
-- cerating new app
-- setting app name
-- setting region
-- entering dreaded billing info
-- subscribing to a plan
-- setting up db
-- adding environmental values- have a list or table so user has less chance of typos
->  - EMAIL_HOST_PASSWORD
->  - DEFAULT_FROM_EMAIL
->  - EMAIL_USERNAME
->  - SECRET_KEY
->  - CLOUDINARY_URL
->  - COLLECT_STATIC
-- adding build packages
-- deploy
-- gitHub connection
-- auto vs manul deploy
-- monotior logs

 # Credits